martinvonz/jj/docs/tutorial.md

 ancestors (`::foo`), descendants (`foo::`), DAG range (`foo::bar`, like `git log --ancestry-path`), range (`foo..bar`, same as Git's).
-There are also a few more functions, such as `heads(<set>)`, which filters out revisions in the input set if they're ancestors of other revisions in the set.
+There are also a few more functions, such as `heads(<set>)`, which filters out revisions in the input set if they're ancestors of other revisions in the set, and `description(foo)`, the commits whose description (commit message) contains `foo`.

+See [revsets](revsets.md) for the full documentation on revsets.

 ## Conflicts